ngholson/g4ScoreBoard/README.md

 ## Special background colors
 If you need a specific color for the background (such as green) open the "browser_source.html" <br>
 with a text editor and remove the comment tags indicated below.<br>
 <i>(this was specifically requested by a user.
-OBS should remove the background for you automatically)</i>
+OBS will remove the background for you automatically)</i>

      browser_source.html